Information for International Students

 Continuing Students in F-1 Status at FVCC

 If you are completing one program at FVCC and are planning to pursue another degree or program at FVCC, DHS must be notified.
 FVCC needs to issue you a new I-20 for the new program within 60 days of your completion date on your current I-20 or within 60 days of completion of your program, whichever is earlier.
-Contact Gerda Reeb (greeb@fvcc.edu) about qualifying for and obtaining a new I-20.
+Contact international@fvcc.edu about qualifying for and obtaining a new I-20.

 If You Will Be Accompanied By Dependents